zgruza/Daniel-Winzen-Onion-Link-List-Scraper/README.md

-⛔️ DEPRECATED - Needs maintenance
+⛔️ DEPRECATED - Maintenance needed
-This project need # Daniel Winzen Onion Link List Crawler This is simple Crawler for Onions & Descriptions in [onions.DanWin1210.me](https://onions.danwin1210.me/)
+ # Daniel Winzen Onion Link List Crawler
+This is simple Crawler for Onions & Descriptions in [onions.DanWin1210.me](https://onions.danwin1210.me/)

 ++ This script is easy Customizable